GeonhanLee/SceneStack/README.md

 Using SceneStack, UI camera & canvas can be managed in separate scenes.
 ![image](https://github.com/GeonhanLee/SceneStack/assets/37390116/38aef70c-28f4-4048-8aa0-afe2c46d43d3)

+You can create a UI scene by these steps.
+1. Create a Scene.
-1. Create a UI camera with Render Type - Overlay and Culling Mask - UI.
+2. Add a UI camera with Render Type - Overlay and Culling Mask - UI.
-2. Create a canvas with Screen Space - Camera and set Render Camera to your UI camera.
+3. Add a canvas with Screen Space - Camera and set Render Camera to your UI camera.

 ## Guide